btrettel/flt/to-do.md

 Priorities:

+- Remove `-static` and whatnot due to conflicts with OpenMP?
+- Change config.ini to depends.ini and f90lint.ini in py directory.
+Add explanations of every item in comments.
+- `depends.py` input file: Prune to the minimum to reduce code maintenance and confusion when using. no mk/depends.mk specification, etc.
+- `f90lint`: Change `skip_indexing` to `dont_lint`, make other changes to make the input file more clear.
 - `pure` Monte Carlo uncertainty propagation
     - Setting the random number generator should help this be combined with automatic differentiation by making the results less noisy.
     - For uncertainty sources, I'll need to include the RNG type in the MC derived type?
 So I need a thread-safe seed generator for that.
 I'm not sure if I need the thread-safe seed generator for any other component.
     - Variance reduction:
         - <https://en.wikipedia.org/wiki/Quasi-Monte_Carlo_method>
         - <https://en.wikipedia.org/wiki/Variance_reduction>
+    - `mc_fosm` module for combination MC and FOSM: If number of samples equals 1, use FOSM.
+Otherwise, use MC.
+A hybrid approach might be useful sometimes too.
 - convergence.f90: convergence testing framework
+    - Convergence testing framework takes `type(ad)` for both exact solution and numerical solution.
+Calculates convergence rate for value and all derivatives.
+Also checks that derivatives of value convergence rate is small.
+Can handle arbitrary rank arrays?
     - grid/temporal convergence (set up the same: take a callback where one parameter is the delta to be varied)
         - produce both error and order plots
         - `convergence_rate(func, deltas, norm, outfile, expected_order, tol, actual_order, rc)`